divriots/jampack/packages/www/public/features/optimize-images/index.md

 ### Lazy loading

 `jampack` will set all images to load in lazy by default.
-This gives the client browser the opportunity to load more critical data.
+This gives the browser the opportunity to load more critical data instead.

 Images will have new attributes:
 - `loading="lazy"`